inspired-software/longform/Tests/LongformTests/Documents/Example3.md

 @Override(style: body, font: Helvetica, fontSize: 14)

+Allow overriding styling of bold and italic markdown.
+Maybe it could also override inside paragraph style.

 This is markup with a ^[custom inline](color: blue, bold: true) attribute.
 Another option would be ^[custom inline 2](style: color-text)

 Maybe allow dropping the carrot.
 This is markup with a [custom inline](color: blue, bold: true) attribute.